 Providence Portland Medical Center honored with third magnet designation for nursing excellence

-Just seven percent of the hospitals in the nation receive Magnet status, and Providence Portland Medical Center has now received that elite nursing designation for the third time.
+Just eight percent of the hospitals in the nation receive Magnet status, and Providence Portland Medical Center has received that elite nursing designation for the third time.

 The honor comes from The American Nurses Credentialing Center Magnet Recognition Program, which recognizes health care organizations that deliver outstanding patient care, nursing excellence and innovations in nursing practice.